mindspore-ai/docs/tutorials/experts/source_en/debug/dump.md

                         mapping.csv
 ```

-When using MS_ACL_DUMP_CFG_PATH to enable ACL dump, and [jit_level](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.JitConfig.html?highlight=jit_level) is set to 'O0', the Dump directory structure is as follows, where the main feature is no {model_name} and {model_id} directory.
+When using MS_ACL_DUMP_CFG_PATH to enable ACL dump, and the graph compilation level is O0, the Dump directory structure is as follows, where the main feature is no {model_name} and {model_id} directory.
 In this scenario, the dump files for dynamic shape operators will be saved in {iteration_id} directory and the dump files for static shape operators will be saved in {device_id} directory:

 ```text
 {path}/